nuxt/content/docs/content/blog/studio-oss.md

 ::prose-steps
 ### Now

-You can already migrate to the new module and cancel your subscription.
-The new Studio module and legacy platform can run simultaneously during the transition.
+You can already migrate to the new module.
+All existing subscription have been canceled.

-### First Week of January 2026
+### 2026

-The legacy nuxt.studio platform will be permanently shut down and all subscriptions will end automatically
+The legacy nuxt.studio platform becomes the new official documentation and we'll keep improving this module day after day.
 ::

 ::note